To support the creation of new markets

 Since the establishment in July 2014, JUIDA has been actively promoting and supporting the AMS industry through 4 pillars - education, market creation, safety standard and international cooperation, based on our member network nationally and internationally.

 for Drone Operation Professionals

 For the sound development of the UAV industry, JUIDA accredited schools train professionals with high operating skills and safety knowledge for UAS.
-With more than 200 schools nationwide and over 8,000 pilots certified, JUIDA has become a leader in the UAS education sector.In addition, 4 JUIDA test airfields are set up in Ibaraki Prefecture (Tsukuba), Kyoto Prefecture (ATR Keihanna), Saitama Prefecture (Omiya) and Tochigi Prefecture (Nasushiobara) to support the R&D of drones and human resource development.
+With more than 200 schools nationwide, JUIDA has become a leader in the UAS education sector.In addition, 4 JUIDA test airfields are set up in Ibaraki Prefecture (Tsukuba), Kyoto Prefecture (ATR Keihanna), Saitama Prefecture (Omiya) and Tochigi Prefecture (Nasushiobara) to support the R&D of drones and human resource development.